wickyimam12/lazyxdawn-wicky/README.md

-# THIS PROJECT IS FOR ALL OF MY DESIGN THAT I MAKE BEFORE
+# THIS PROJECT IS FOR MY PORTFOLIO

-IM ONLY USING HTML AND CSS FOR THIS PROJECT :3 ( and a little bit of js h3h3 )
+Huge thanks to my friends who teach me how to code <3